xuej41/arduino-projects/sumobot/README.md

 </div>

 ### Prototypes
-I prototyped several versions of code for different battle strategies, some more passive and some more aggressive.
+We prototyped several versions of code for different battle strategies, some more passive and some more aggressive.
 Check them out in the directories above.
 <div align="center">
     <img src="images/prot1.jpg" alt="prot1" width="169px">
     <img src="images/prot2.jpg" alt="prot2" width="300px">